OptiKey/OptiKey/README.md

 Please be kind and search to see if the issue is already logged before creating a new one.
 If you're pressed for time, log it anyways.

-When creating an issue, please clearly explain
+When creating an issue, please clearly explain:

 * What you were trying to do.
 * What you expected to happen.